History, tourist information, and nearby accommodation

 In the woodland you will pass through reedbeds where insect life abounds, with swallowtail butterflies and Norfolk Hawker dragonflies a common sight.

 Near the nature reserve is the modern village hall, also roofed in thatch.

 St Helen's Church

-Also near the nature reserve stands St Helens church, a lovely medieval building known as the Cathedral of the Broads.
+Also near the nature reserve stands St Helen's church, a lovely medieval building known as the Cathedral of the Broads.
 St Helens dates to at least 1370.
-The church interior is wonderful, with a superb painted rood screen, and the Ranworth Antiphoner, an illustrated 15th century psalm book.
-The tower is open to visitors, and if you climb the narrow stairs you are rewarded by marvelous views from the top.
+The church interior is wonderful, with a superb painted rood screen, and the Ranworth Antiphoner, an illustrated 15th-century psalm book.
+The tower is open to visitors, and if you climb the narrow stairs you are rewarded by marvellous views from the top.

 There are a number of attractive thatched cottages in the village and a lovely pub called The Maltsters Inn a stones-throw from the waterside.
 The Maltsters is a popular spot for boating enthusiasts, with free moorings and a terrace looking over the broad.

 Near the pub are several former malt houses, which give their name to Malthouse Broad.
 While Malthouse Broad is popular with boaters, Ranworth Broad, to the west of the village, is preserved as a nature reserve and is closed to water vessels.